stefan-wuensch/tmp/README.md

 ![](https://github.com/HUIT-Systems-Management-Linux-UNIX/Cloud_Monitoring_Services/blob/master/Documentation/Images/rds-1.png)

 It can be tricky to figure out which RDS Instance is the one we want.
+(The image above demonstrates this.
+There is no way to tell from what is listed here which of these RDS Instances is the right one!)

-If you can't tell which one it is we'll look at the site Stack for help.
+If you can't tell which one it is - like in this example - we'll look at the website CloudFormation Stack for help.

 **In a new browser tab or window**, go to CloudFormation Stacks: <br>
 https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks?filter=active